Scifabric/pybossa/doc/user/tutorial.rst

 |

-This **API-KEY** allows you to create the project in PyBossa (only authenticated users can create projects and tasks, while everyone can collaborate solving the tasks).
+This **API-KEY** allows you to create the project in PYBOSSA (only authenticated users can create projects and tasks, while everyone can collaborate solving the tasks).

 .. note::